wombleton/gitlaw-nz/acts/I/Insurance Intermediaries Act 1994.md

     (6) Interest or other income received by a broker from an insurance broking client account may be retained by the broker for his or her own benefit and need not be paid into an insurance broking client account.

-    (7) Every broker commits an offence who, without reasonable excuse, fails to comply with this section and is liable on summary conviction,---
+    (7) Every broker commits an offence who, without reasonable excuse, fails to comply with this section and is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $20,000\.

     Compare: Insurance (Agents and Brokers) Act 1984 s 26(4)--(8) (Aust)

+    Section 15(7): amended, on 1 July 2013, by [section 413][28] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 16 Broking money not capable of being attached, etc